nikunjvinchhi/DataOneAssignment/README.md

 Here are the explanation of the program which I made.
 How it works.

+I make the program using JAVA and tool that I used is Eclipse

 The csv reader read the file and I stored in hashmap like way:

 the content of the file like: